Want to form a new club at WHS?

 What's the difference between "Non-Fundraising ASB Clubs" and "Fundraising ASB Clubs"?

-- Non-Fundraising ASB Clubs must have an adult advisor but cannot fundraise or spend through an ASB account
+- Non-Fundraising ASB Clubs must have an adult advisor but cannot fundraise, collect fees, or spend through an ASB account

-- Fundraising ASB Clubs can fundraise and spend through an ASB account and must have a faculty advisor (applications of this type happen only in the spring)
+- Fundraising ASB Clubs can fundraise, collect fees, and spend through an ASB account and must have a faculty advisor (applications of this type happen only in the spring)

-Both types require a faculty advisor, the completion of an application and the submission of a Constitution.
+- Both types require a WHS staff advisor, the completion of an application, and the submission of a Constitution.

 - A "Fundraising ASB Club" also requires the submission of a budget.

-- The only time of year a new fundraising club or an existing "Non-Fundraising ASB Club" can submit to become a "Fundraising ASB Club" is during the spring, typically in March, when budgets are being adopted for the next school year.
-The Student Council then meets in April and votes as to whether an application to become a "Fundraising ASB Club" is accepted.
+- The only time of year a new Fundraising ASB Club or an existing "Non-Fundraising ASB Club" can submit to become a "Fundraising ASB Club" is during the spring, typically in March, when budgets are being adopted for the next school year.
+The Student Council then meets in April and votes as to whether an application to become a "Fundraising ASB Club" is accepted (for the following school year).

 - Applications for "Non-Fundraising ASB Clubs" are accepted throughout the school year.

-Please see Mr. Melton or Mrs. Kongkarat/Mrs. Schwans if you have any questions.
+Please see Mr. Kelly or Mrs. Kongkarat/Mrs. Schwans if you have any questions about this process.